Gemasanchezl/AI-Assistant-Lab/workflows/experiment-analysis-flow.md

    The assistant saves experiment results into a knowledge base (e.g., Notion, Coda, or Markdown summary).
    It tags each experiment with metadata for future reference (goal, hypothesis, outcome, decision).

+ 8. **Experiment learnings**
+The assistant helps capture what this specific experiment has taught the team — regardless of outcome.
+It summarizes:
+- What we learned about the user, the product, or the hypothesis
+- What surprised us or contradicted expectations
+- What we would do differently next time

+This ensures that even “failed” experiments contribute to cumulative knowledge and future design or product decisions.

 ---

 ## 💡 Example p